EXCURSIONS: BURMA TURKEY LAOS & ANGKOR WAT MOROCCO MEXICO NEW! LOMBOK & BALI

 EXCURSIONS FROM LUANG PRABANG

+We shall approach the temples in very small groups using local guides where necessary.
 We will stay at a small charming character hotel, with shady grounds and a small swimming pool, and renowned for its cuisine.

 Timetable